anita-wray/fastsimcoal_BCQ_rockfish/README.md

 As mentioned above, this was run 100 times each in a separate 'run' folder.
 The best run was chosen based on the minimum difference between the MaxEstLhood	and MaxObsLhood using the find_best_fsc_run.sh script.

 ### Boostrapping
 To bootstrap the data, I used a block bootstrapping approach.
 This accounts for linkage in my dataset since I have many SNPs along the same chromosome.
 I modified the script from [this workshop](https://speciationgenomics.github.io/fastsimcoal2/) for use in R, since I was on a Mac and was unable to use shuf.
 Once I had bootstraps, I ran 10 bs iterations 10 times.
-I then chose the best run from those values, and calculated a 95% CI using the getCI.R script (modified from https://github.com/OB-lab/James_et_al._2021-MBE/tree/master).
+I then chose the best run from those values, and calculated a 95% CI using the getCI.R script (modified from [Maddie James' github repository](https://github.com/OB-lab/James_et_al._2021-MBE/tree/master)).